Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Sup-reme1/README.md

 What is software engineering, and how does it differ from traditional programming?
 ans: Software engineer is different from traditional programming because software engineer work in collaboration whereby traditional programming might work alone.
 The traditional programming write code to solve problem alone, while software engineer take a systemtic approch in the designing of a software.

-Software Development Life Cycle (SDLC): ans:Software development Life cycle are
+Software Development Life Cycle (SDLC ans:Software development Life cycle are
 1. Initialization
 2. Planning